 This last big silo of visual asset organization is what can save your team or organization the most time and money in terms of reduced search costs and lost productivity.
-This is because it stops an image request traveling all the way back to the asset creator, who may be in sole possession of the master creative file from which derivative formats were made.
+This is because it stops an image request traveling all the way back to the asset creator, who may be in sole possession of the master creative file from which derivative formats were made in the image library.
 By having creatives produce a range of pre-defined file formats (png, jpg etc), image sizes (social media like facebook and linkedin), and resolutions (high and low), image seekers can then benefit from a “one stop shop” for their end-use needs.
 Marketers can get to what they need fast, and account executives can choose an image for client or partner delivery without having to route through creative or marketing for each individual request.

 Bottom line: your content marketing strategy is only as effective as your means to organize your digital assets.
 Follow these tips and watch your team or organization reach new heights of success.